xujingmei111/scGCO/README.md

 * gen_FIG2_C_E_F.ipynb: this notebook will reproduce Fig.2 C, E and F.

+### Simulating small data sets

-Several Jupyter Notebooks are provided in the Simulation directory to reproduce the running time simulation results reported in the main text.
+Several Jupyter Notebooks are provided in the **Simulation**  directory to reproduce the running time simulation results reported in the main text.

+* scGCO_simulate_script.ipynb: benchmark the running time of scGCO using simulated data with cell numbers upto 10K.

+This script should take less than 2 minutes to finish on a typical 8 cores computer.

 ### Simulating large data sets